The Batman to Top Gun: Maverick: 10 of the highest-grossing films of 2022 globally

 However, like other Chinese films, this too earned nearly 100 percent of its worldwide gross from the Chinese market alone.

-(Main image: IMDb; Featured image: Jay Maidment/Jay Maidment – © Marvel Studios 2022.
+(Main image credit: RealD 3D/Marvel Studios via Twitter; featured image credit: Jay Maidment/Jay Maidment – © Marvel Studios 2022.
 All Rights Reserved./IMDb)